Financial Aid Terms

 Having a DD-214 does not necessarily mean that you are a veteran for financial aid purposes.
 As noted above, you must have served on active duty and received an honorable discharge.

-W2 FormThe form listing an employee's wages and tax withheld.
-Employers are required by the IRS to issue a W2 form for each employee before February 28.
+W2 FormA W2 form lists an employee's wages and tax withheld.
+Employers are required by the IRS to issue a W2 form for each employee before January 31st.

 Ward of the CourtA ward of the court is someone under the protection of the courts.
 The ward of the court may have a guardian appointed by the court.
 The legal guardian is not personally liable for the ward's expenses and is not liable to third parties for the ward's debts.